 FICA taxes are those taxes withheld from employees and paid by employees and employers for (1) Social Security (OASDI) and (2) Medicare.
 This article gives you information about how to calculate FICA taxes, how to report and pay these taxes, what earnings are not part of FICA taxes, and more.

 FICA taxes are payroll taxes collected from employees and their employers for OASDI (Social Security) and Medicare.
-The taxes total 15.3% and are shared by the employees and employers.
+The taxes total 15.3% for employees and are shared by the employees and employers.

 OASDI stands for Old Age, Survivors, and Disability Income.
 It is another name for Social Security.

 Each year, the IRS publishes a maximum amount of wages/salaries which are subject to the Social Security portion of FICA taxes.
 You cannot deduct more than the maximum amount of Social Security tax from an employee's paycheck.

 Some payments to employees are exempt from FICA taxes.
 For example, payments to "family employees" (your own children working for you) under 18 are not subject to FICA taxes.
 Read this article to see the entire list.

 Did you deduct too much Social Security tax from an employee?
 Maybe it was because you kept on deducting above the Social Security maximum.
 In any case, you must refund the money.
 There are also some other tax reports you may need to correct.

 You must send FICA tax deposits, along with amounts withheld from employee pay for federal income tax, to the IRS periodically.
 The deposits must be made using the Electronic Federal Tax Payment System (EFTPS) and they are made either semi-weekly or monthly, depending on the average size of deposits for the past year (new businesses deposit monthly).
 Read more about how to determine when to make payments for FICA and federal income taxes.